quantumporium/quantumporium/README.md

 ![](https://github.com/quantumporium/quantumporium/blob/main/Djegnene%20Babo%20penyel%20aka%20Quantum%20Porium.png)
-<h1> Hi there 👋 </h1>
+Hi there 👋!
-<h2> Hi!
 I am Penyel, an afro-Canadian teenager extremely passionate about innovation and entrepreneurship.
 I am currently researching some of the most groundbreaking and innovations that will happen in the coming years.
 To create a unicorn company that will impact billions.
-My research includes AI, quantum computing,  blockchain, synthetic biology, and much more. </h2>
+My research includes AI, quantum computing,  blockchain, synthetic biology, and much more.